katcipis/katcipis.github.io/content/blog/mux-channels-go.md

 # Implementing a channel multiplexer

-I went ahead and did the only thing that usually helps me understand something, trying to build it, this is not always possible (sadly =(), but in this case it seemed simple enough.
+I went ahead and did the only thing that usually helps me understand something, trying to build it, this is not always possible (sadly), but in this case it seemed simple enough.
 I also wanted to give the idea of implementing a generic algorithm in Go a spin.